learn-co-students/oo-inheritance-code-along-v-000/README.md

-# Code Along: An Intro to Inheritance test
+# Code Along: An Intro to Inheritance

 ## Objectives